A flow restrictor is a device or a tool that is installed in almost all of the faucets in your household.

 How To Remove The Flow Restrictor From The Bathroom Faucet?

-There are two basic ways of how to be able to remove the flow restrictor from the faucet in your bathroom.
+There are two basic ways of how to remove the flow restrictor from the faucet in your bathroom.

 Therefore, another technique that I have personally tried and you can try as well is given below, with each step explained in detail for both a single flow restrictor and an aerator flow restrictor.